aws-samples/data-protection/usecase-9/Templates_ACM_Private_CA.md

 In this exercise, you will create a code signing certificate using the pre-built templates provided by ACM Private CA.

+Ensure you have run the "environment-setup.sh" script under usecase-9 folder in Cloud9 as AppDev role.

 Follow these steps by right clicking and opening this link : [Template ACM Private CA](https://view.highspot.com/viewer/5dc858b666bbaa7b82d9c6d0)